News & Trending Real Estate News

 annebel146/Adobe roof leakage

-Leaks can cause considerable damage, from compromising the property’s structural integrity to destroying electrical components.
-They can also contribute to the growth of mold and mildew, neither of which are easy to remove.
+Leaks can cause considerable damage, from compromising the property's structural integrity to destroying electrical components.
+They can also contribute to the growth of mold and mildew, neither of which is easy to remove.

 In addition to water stains, look and listen for any active drips.
 Scan the walls and ceilings for bubbles or flakes.
 All of these are signs of further water damage and a good indication that you should turn your attention to other properties.